jgraff11/483-chase-june/README.md

 ### Availability Statement

-The data needed for this project can be freely downloaded from <a href="https://niuits-my.sharepoint.com/:f:/g/personal/z2046057_students_niu_edu/IgARaqWHMUw7QpUnIpZPGc8KARJWsmG79ckiXBSJVaEPzP0?e=uYpbig">this public OneDrive</a>. `hail_v4.csv` is the final version of the file we used to train our model, and all data in it have been manually verified.
+The data needed for this project can be freely downloaded from <a href="https://niuits-my.sharepoint.com/:f:/g/personal/z2046057_students_niu_edu/IgARaqWHMUw7QpUnIpZPGc8KARJWsmG79ckiXBSJVaEPzP0?e=uYpbig">this public OneDrive</a>. `hail_v4.csv` is the final version of the file we used to train our model, and all data in it have been manually verified by the authors.
 To reproduce our process, you may download `1955-2024_hail.csv`, which is identical to the file found on <a href="https://www.spc.noaa.gov/wcm/#data">SPC's severe weather database page</a>.

 ### Acknowledgements